TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-06-03-how-to-reload-code-highlighter-on-livewire-3-component-update.md

 ---
 id: 412
-title: "How to reload code highlighter on Livewire&nbsp;3 component&nbsp;update"
+title: "How to reload code highlighter on Livewire 3 component update"
 perex: |
     I use Livewire 3 for interactive forms and fast clickable maps.
 Last week, I worked on a filter page for the Rector website, where you can use text input to search for core and community rules.